 The use of a registered evaporation retarding compound on the top surface of the concrete is mandatory for all concrete works.
 It shall be applied within 10 minutes of placement and initial screeding, and any subsequent screeding or finishing.

-Application shall be made in accordance with the manufacturer's instructions.
+Application shall be made in accordance with the manufacturer's instructions and be by a fine continuous spray.
 Compounds shall consist primarily of aliphatic alcohol suitable for use on concrete.

 Evaporative retarders do not replace curing compounds.